Lesley-Nicole/Pink-Hex-for-Windows-Terminal/README.md

 ## **Prerequisites**

-- Windows Terminal(windows store)
+- Windows Terminal(download from Microsoft store)

 - Text editor

 ### **Download**

-Download using the [Github.zip download](https:://
+Download using the [Github.zip download](https://
-github.com/pink-hex-for-windows-terminal/master.zip)
+github.com/Lesley-Nicole/Pink-Hex-For-Windows-Terminal/archive/refs/heads/main.zip/)
 option.

 #### **Install**

-- Start Windows Terminal and click on the down arrow symbol from the menu bar.
-Then select Settings option from the dropdown menu.
+- Start Windows Terminal and click on the downward pointing arrow, in the menu bar.
+Then select the Settings option from the dropdown menu.

-- In the settings.json file for Windows Terminal, paste the content of pinkhex.json into the **schemes** section.
+- In the Windows Terminal _settings.json_ file, paste the contents of _pinkhex.json_ into the **schemes** section.

 **Like this:**